Calebe-Xavier-Developer/ceplyzer.io/README.md

 ![](src/assets/images/Screenshot_2.png)

-This is a personal project of React JS with Typescript, where I use a zip code to find the address
+This is a personal project of React JS with Typescript, where I use a zip code to find the address.
+I'm preparing new modifications with better responses.

 ![](src/assets/gifs/ceplyzer.io.gif)